KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 Frith, M. J., Johnson, S. D., & Fry, H. M. (2017).
 Role of the street network in burglars' spatial decision-making. *Criminology*, 55(2), 344-376.

+Grames, E. M., Stillman, A. N., Tingley, M. W., & Elphick, C. S. (2019).
+An automated approach to identifying search terms for systematic reviews using keyword co-occurrence networks. *Methods in Ecology and Evolution*, 10(10), 1666-1681.

 *Guidance for conducting systematic scoping reviews*.
 (2023).
 JBI Manual for Evidence Synthesis.
 JBI.

 Hanayama, N., Takagi, D., & Kanemoto, H. (2018).
 The usefulness of past crime data as an attractiveness index for residential burglars. *Journal of Investigative Psychology and Offender Profiling*, 15(3), 207-222.